RobertoHC/MathContextAwareLibrary/README.md

 ## VarEMU installation

 [VarEMU](https://github.com/nesl/varemu) is an emulation testbed for Variability-Aware Software that allow us to build and run application in an ARM architecture.
-To build and run this library properly is a pre-requisite to install this tool following all the instructions in the repository.
+To build and run this examples properly is a pre-requisite to install this tool following all the instructions in the repository.

 ## Quick build and run